Award Date: February 2014

-REBECCA KOOPMANN, Associate Professor of Physics & Astronomy, has been awarded a continuing $10,000 grant from Cornell University to support the 2013-14 Union College Space Grant Program.
-The Space Grant helps support several undergraduate research projects and student participation at state and national meetings.
-The grant is instrumental in supplementing activities that compliment on-going Physics & Astronomy Department programming, such as the Union College Physics Constants Workshop enabling high school physics teachers and students gain valuable experience with modern instrumentation and laboratory techniques.
+REBECCA KOOPMANN, Professor of Physics & Astronomy, has been awarded a continuing $10,000 grant from Cornell University to support the 2014-15 Union College Space Grant Program.
+The Space Grant helps support five undergraduate summer research projects and student participation at state and national meetings.
+The grant is instrumental in supplementing activities that compliment on-going Physics & Astronomy Department programming, such as the Union College Physics Constants Workshop enabling high school physics teachers and students to gain valuable experience with modern instrumentation and laboratory techniques.

 The Union College program seeks to provide information, training and experience to a diverse group of students, enhancing their skills and knowledge so they can make educated choices regarding their future in STEM disciplines.
 To meet this goal, our objectives are: (i) to provide as many opportunities as possible for undergraduate students to participate in a STEM research project; (ii) to increase participation of under-represented groups; (iii) to provide opportunities to present research findings at regional and national forums; (iv) to provide training in oral and written communication and research ethics; and (v) to provide information relating to career opportunities in STEM fields.

 The objectives for students who participate in the summer research program are threefold: to participate in a STEM research project; to engage in the summer seminar program at Union College; and to present their findings at a local, regional or national conference.
 By dedicating Space Grant funds mainly to student research support, we maximize the number of participants each summer.
 In addition, at least two other students will apply for college-sponsored research support.
 On-campus presentations and summer seminars provide a natural forum for these projects, as well as help students gain exposure to the variety of other science and engineering projects on campus.
 Space Grant awardees will participate in Union's active summer student seminar program, which features talks or posters by each student researcher.